-For a homeowner, reducing energy usage at home not only reduces your carbon footprint, but it also greatly reduces your energy bill.
-If you’re looking for ways you can start living a more “green” lifestyle or you just want to save more money, here are four tips to help you get started.
+For a homeowner, reducing energy usage at home not only reduces your carbon footprint.
+Yet it also greatly reduces your energy bill.
+If you’re looking for ways you can start living a more “green” lifestyle.
+Also or you just want to save more money.
+So here are four tips to help you get started.

 Opt for Energy-Efficient Appliances

 When you think energy-efficient appliances, ENERGY STAR is the trusted label that comes to mind.
 Widely recognized, ENERGY STAR appliances meet the strict energy-efficient requirements.
 Those set by the U.S. Environmental Protection Agency (EPA).
 When you choose ENERGY STAR appliances, you’re saving money and saving energy.
 Moreover and all without sacrificing quality.

 For example, choosing an ENERGY STAR certified dishwasher.
 Well, it is 10 percent more energy efficient.
 Also it’s 20 percent more water efficient.
 Most noteworthy, it will cost you $35 less annually compared to a standard dishwasher.

 However, It doesn’t stop at dishwashers.
 All because ENERGY STAR offers over 65 different products for your home.
 That’s ranging from lighting and appliances to consumer electronics.

 There are a few choice when it comes to energy-efficient lighting, but light-emitting diodes (LEDs) are the way to go!
 Although these bulbs cost you more upfront than traditional incandcscent bulbs.
 All because they save you money in the long run.
 I mean and most importantly, use less energy.
 Most people are aware of LED light bulbs.
 However, there are several other appliances and electronics that use light.
 For example and like your refrigerator.
 Also you microwave and security camera.
 So and then that television, to name a few.